 SIGHTING OPPORTUNITIES

-Northern Lights: When the earth’s magnetic field has been energized from solar events it will send charged electrons toward the poles.
-These collide with the upper atmosphere and produce light that we call the northern lights or aurora borealis.
-You can sometimes view the northern lights from the northern parts of Western Montana.
-Glacier National Park, the Northwest Corridor and the East Glacier Corridor are prime viewing areas.
-For a picture-perfect experience head to Glacier National Park, or travel just a bit out of town on one of our scenic corridors.
-Northern lights are most active between September and March.
+Northern Lights: You can sometimes view the northern lights in Western Montana.
+Glacier National Park, the Northwest Corridor, the Seeley Swan Corridor and the East Glacier Corridor are prime viewing areas.
+For a picture-perfect experience head to Glacier National Park, or travel just a bit out of town on one of our scenic travel corridors.
+The northern lights are most active between September and March.

 Chase the Northern Lights in Glacier Country.
 Photo: Noah Couser